 appropriate use of space

-All posters and banners must be submitted for approval at bc.edu/mybc and approved by the Student Programs Office (Maloney Hall, Suite 242)
+All posters and banners must be submitted for approval at bc.edu/mybc and approved by the Office of Student Involvement (Carney Hall, Suite 147)

 The purpose of this policy is to manage the physical posting of material on campus in a way that ensures the appropriate use of available space, prevents the defacing of University property and reduces unnecessary expenditures of University resources used to repair and/or replace University property.
 All student organization postings on the Boston College Campus must be approved and stamped.
 Postings must contain all information that is relevant to the event.
 Postings must be consistent with the principles and values espoused by Boston College.
 In addition, the content of the postings must avoid demeaning or discriminatory portrayals of individuals or groups, cannot be libelous, violate copyright law, or contain any material that is inconsistent with the community standards of BC, including any references to alcohol, drugs, or sexual innuendos.
 We reserve the right to make decisions regarding the approval of what is to be posted.
 (Sidewalk chalk is not permitted anywhere on campus).